Tŝilhqot’in National Government

 The Tŝilhqot’in National Government was established in 1989 to meet the needs and represent the Tŝilhqot’in Nation and Tŝilhqot’in communities of Tl’etinqox, ʔEsdilagh, Yuneŝit’in, Tŝideldel, Tl’esqox and Xeni Gwet’in in their strive to re-establish a strong political government structure.

-TNG has a dedicated obligation to its people to establish programs that reflect Tŝilhqot’in culture and customs in every aspect of governance.
+TNG has a dedicated obligation to its people to establish governance and projects that reflect Tŝilhqot’in values and ways of life.

 Tŝilhqot’in Language